Housing Act 1988

 The Housing Act 1988 (c.
-50) is an act of Parliament in the United Kingdom.
+50) is an act of the Parliament of the United Kingdom.
 It governs the law between landlords and tenants.
 The act introduced the concepts of assured tenancy and assured shorthold tenancy.
 It also facilitated the transfer of council housing to not-for-profit housing associations, which was then carried out partly through the system of Large Scale Voluntary Transfer.
+Section 21 of the Act, which allowed landlords to recover possession without stating a reason, was abolished on 1 May 2026 under the Renters' Rights Act 2025.